Beginner Hockey Skates

 New beginner to mid-level skates will set you back $120 to $400.
 There is, therefore, that allure of cheaper, used hockey skates to contend with.
 The downside to used skates is that most often, most players have already baked them for a customized fit.

 It will take a miracle for you to chance upon skates with the same footstep as your own.
 Rummage sale skates could also have worn down padding, leaving you wide open to typical injuries.

 The hockey skate’s boot is built to last.
 It has thick protection for the ankle, foot, and lower leg.
 The best beginner hockey skates will protect you from the impact from pucks, skates, and sticks at the rink.
 They will also fit you well and prevent blisters or nasty accidents on the ice.

 The beginner hockey skates on this list have not only premium features but are also pocket friendly.
 They offer high levels of comfort, safety, style, and will enhance your technique.
-The beginner hockey player building their skill, athleticism, and balance should also try out Stickhandling Pro.

 - Bauer: VAPOR 2X SKATE JUNIOR

 - CCMhockey: JetSpeed FT2

 - CCMhockey: CCM JetSpeed FT470

 - Hockeymonkey: First Look CCM JetSpeed FT2 Skates